Milton Public Library’s Commitment to Truth and Reconciliation

 The Milton Public Library offers a unique outdoor reading experience, combining nature and literacy through its story walks.
 Current and upcoming Indigenous story walks include: Biindigen!
 Amik Says Welcome by Nancy Cooper and The Animal People Choose a Leader by Richard Wagamese.

-Explore our programming page to discover a vast array of programs for all ages, including enriching Indigenous programs available year-round.
+Explore our programs this September featuring a vast array of programs for all ages to educate and celebrate Indigenous culture.

 Medicine Learning Garden at Beaty